 Finding the right retail buyers is a challenge, but with the right strategy you can succeed in wholesale.
 This guide covers key prospecting tactics such as identifying aligned buyers to optimizing outreach, meaning you can build strong, long-term wholesale partnerships.

-Finding and connecting with the right retail buyers for your brand has become one of the biggest challenges in the industry.
+Finding the right retail buyers for your brand has become one of the biggest challenges in the industry.
 The retail world has dramatically changed, with customers craving experiences over simple transactions.
 Independent retailers are grabbing bigger pieces of the market share, and the online competition between brands has never been stronger.

 If you're scaling your fashion wholesale business, you know the struggle.
 Finding top tier buyers for your brand can feel like searching for that proverbial needle in a haystack.
 You send emails that disappear into the void of overflowing inboxes.
 You list your products on generic marketplaces only to see disappointing engagement rates.